-Source (link to git-repo or to original if based on someone elses unmodified work): Add the source-code for this project on opencode.net
+Source (link to git-repo or to original if based on someone elses unmodified work):

 'MiniDV Assembler' allows you to append multiple MiniDV files with nice looking transition effects for both audio and video.
 Multiple transition effects are supported, like cross-fade, zoom, blur and a flash effect.